USCiLab/cereal/_includes/quickstart.markdown

 ---

-## Get CEREAL
+## Get xCEREAL

 cereal can be directly included in your project or installed anywhere you can access header files.
-Grab the latest version from [Github](https://github.com/USCiLab/cereal) and drop it somewhere your project can find.
+Grab the latest version from [Github](https://github.com/USCiLab/cereal) or use the download links above, then drop it somewhere your project can find.

 ---